 Elevation: 9,386 ft

 If you are not put off by steady, steep Class 2, then this might be the route for you.
-The West Ridge route takes you toward the midpoint of the summit ridge between Black Pine Peak and Black Benchmark.
+The west ridge route takes you toward the midpoint of the summit ridge between Black Pine Peak and Black Peak/Black Benchmark.

-From where you park, you can backtrack a little and ascend west toward point 6627, or you can continue from the end of the canyon to ascend a steep ridge that heads eastward to highpoint 9254 (which we did).
-As you near the summit ridge, and highpoint 9254, decide which peak to bag first, Black Pine Peak or Black Benchmark (an unranked peak) and then tag the other, assuring you’ve hit the highpoint of the Black Mountain Range.
+From where you park, you can backtrack a little and ascend west toward Point 6627, or you can continue from the end of the canyon to ascend a steep ridge that heads eastward to Point 9254 (which we did).
+As you near the summit ridge and Point 9254, decide which peak to bag first, Black Pine Peak or Black Peak/Benchmark (an unranked peak) and then tag the other, assuring you’ve hit the high point of the Black Pine Mountains.

 2018 Update by Livingston Douglas

 Updates/corrections to the text: Forest Service Trail (FST)-018 [(A)(1.1)(a)] is now FST-833.
-The USGS topo map and the Sawtooth National Forest/Minikoda Ranger District map both show FST-833 still in existence (FST-018 on the USGS topo map).
+The USGS topo map and the Sawtooth National Forest/Minidoka Ranger District map both show FST-833 still in existence (FST-018 on the USGS topo map).
 But I saw no signs of any trail coming out of Pole Canyon and crossing Pole Canyon Pass (7,980 feet).
-I also saw no trail descending southward from the pass to curl around to the South Slopes of War Eagle Peak that are referred to in the book.
+I also saw no trail descending southward from the pass to curl around to the south slopes of War Eagle Peak that are referred to in the book.
 Does FST-018/FST-833 still exist?
 I doubt it.

 Southeast Ridge, Class 2

-This route is part of a ridge traverse from War Eagle Peak (8,716 feet) to Black Pine Peak (9,386 feet).
-The route begins at the 8,540-foot saddle at the base of the Southeast Ridge of Black Pine Peak.
+This route is part of a ridge traverse from War Eagle Peak to Black Pine Peak.
+The route begins at the 8,540-foot saddle at the base of the southeast ridge of Black Pine Peak.
 Follow the ridge crest as it heads west then northwest then north to the summit of Black Pine Peak.
 There is a faint trail (narrow and rocky) on or near the ridge crest, but sometimes it is so poor that it’s less cumbersome to simply scramble up the open terrain on the ridge crest.

 If you draw a straight line from the summit of Black Pine Peak to the 8,540-foot saddle, the direction is southeast, not south.
 The summit of Black Pine Peak has a repeater antenna (+ solar panel + aluminum storage shed) and a large cairn.
 The views of the west-side valleys are stunning, with two of the drainages having beautiful reservoirs/dams near the end of the forested terrain.

-From the summit of Black Pine Peak, follow the ridge northward over three ridge humps to reach the final saddle below Black BM/Black Peak.
+From the summit of Black Pine Peak, follow the ridge north over three ridge humps to reach the final saddle below Black BM/Black Peak.
 This saddle is at 9,180 feet.
-The terrain on this ridge traverse is open with embedded talus/scree, short scrub, and a narrow/poor footpath on the ridge crest.
+The terrain on the ridge traverse is open with embedded talus/scree, short scrub, and a narrow/poor footpath on the ridge crest.
 A relatively easy stroll, at least on a non-windy day.
-I would not want to be up here on a day with a strong westerly wind or when thunderstorms are in the area.
+Don’t be up here on a windy day or when thunderstorms are in the area.